go101/immutable-value-proposal/README.md

 A method `reflect.Type.Genre` is needed, it may return `Fixed` or `Mutable`.

-### Unsolved and new prolbems of this proposal
+### Unsolved and new problems of this proposal

 This proposal doesn't guarantee some values referenced by `*.fixed` values will never be modified.

-This proposal will make `bytes.TrimXXX` functions need some duplicate version for mutable and immutable arguments.
+This proposal will make `bytes.TrimXXX` functions need some duplicate versions for mutable and immutable arguments.
 This problem should be solved by future possible generics feature.

 ### Go 1 incompatible cases